My Neighbor Yokai

-Tonari no Yōkai-san (となりの妖怪さん) is a Japanese manga series by noho.
+My Neighbor Yokai (となりの妖怪さん, Tonari no Yōkai-san) is a Japanese manga series by noho.
 It originally began serialization online via Twitter in August 2017.
-It was then serialized via East Press' Matogrosso website from July 2018 to January 2022 and has been collected in four tankōbon volumes and a side story volume.
+It was then serialized via East Press' Matogrosso website from July 2018 to January 2022 and was collected in four tankōbon volumes and two side story volumes.
+The manga is licensed in English by Ink Pop of Penguin Random House.
 An anime television series adaptation produced by Liden Films aired from April to June 2024.

 Synopsis

 Set in a version of Earth where yōkai, humans and gods live together, the story follows the lives of several characters in Fuchigamori, a rural Japanese village.
 A twenty-year-old cat named Buchio evolves into a Nekomata and sets out to learn more from his yōkai peers about his evolution.
 Meanwhile, a young human named Mutsumi becomes curious about their neighbor Jiro, a crow Tengu who performs ritual Shinto duties.